Gravitational Waves from Confinement in $SU(N)$ Yang-Mills Theory: GW Parameters

 which we evaluate at $\ell_0$ for the deconfined phase, i.e.\ $p = p_+ \simeq -V_{\text{eff}}(\ell = \ell_0, T)$.
 More precisely, the PLM only gives us access to $\Delta p \simeq - \left( V_{\text{eff}} (\ell = \ell_0, T) - V_{\text{eff}} (\ell = 0, T) \right)$ and it implicitly sets $p_- = 0$.
 Under the assumption that the absolute pressure $p_+$ is shifted by a constant, this drops out of the temperature derivatives in \cref{Sound speed}.
 Using \cref{Sound speed}, the sound speed was computed from the reconstructed Polyakov loop potentials, the result of which is plotted on the left-hand side of \cref{fig: Sound and Wall speed plots} for $N \geq 6$.
 Qualitatively, the sound speed curve is in good agreement with that obtained from the dark $SU(N)$ holographic model of \cite{Guersoy2009}, differing by a small amount at the critical temperature.
 This stems from a slight discrepancy in the prediction for $\tau_{\text{min}}$.
 At large $T$ compared to the critical temperature, the speed of sound in the deconfined phase approaches its conformal value of $c_{\text{s}} \simeq 1/\sqrt{3}$ as required.

 Employing the large-enthalpy-jump conditions \cref{Large-enthalpy conditions}, the hydrodynamics of the confinement transition in the PLM were solved.
 The bubble wall speed for $N \geq 6$ is plotted on the right-hand side of \cref{fig: Sound and Wall speed plots} as a function of temperature ($T_{\text{min}} \leq T \leq T_{\text{c}}$).
 As expected, given the similarities in the predicted sound speed and the limit on supercooling between the PLM and the holographic model of \cite{Guersoy2009}, the bubble wall velocity curves are in good qualitative agreement.
 Here, a maximum wall velocity of $\xi_{\text{w}} \simeq 0.20$ is observed, which can be thought of as the limiting value of $\xi_{\text{w}}$ that is approached at large $N$.
 Using the model in \cite{Guersoy2009}, a maximum value of $\xi_{\text{w}} \simeq 0.25$ was obtained in \cite{SanchezGaritaonandia2024}, which can be explained by the slightly lower minimum temperature when compared to the PLM.
+Note that the wall velocity might be smaller if the $SU(N)$ dark sector is coupled to the Standard Model, such that the large latent heat released in the transition can reheat the Universe outside the true vacuum bubble \cite{Asadi:2021pwo, Gouttenoire:2023roe}.

 Strictly speaking, the right-hand-side plot of \cref{fig: Sound and Wall speed plots} actually displays the solution for $v_-$ as a function of temperature below the critical, which only equates to the wall speed for a deflagration \cite{Espinosa2010}.
 In this case, the fluid is at rest inside the bubble such that $v_- = \xi_{\text{w}}$.
 While the large-enthalpy limit excludes detonations, made explicit by the conditions of \cref{Large-enthalpy conditions}, hybrid solutions remain allowed.
 For hybrids, $v_- = c_{\text{s}-}$ and $c_{\text{s}-} < \xi_{\text{w}} < v_{\text{CJ}}$, where $v_{\text{CJ}}$ is the Chapman-Jouguet velocity; the minimum wall speed of a detonation.
 With knowledge of the sound speed in the confined phase, one should then compute the wall velocity through a shooting method.
 As is stated above, the PLM gives us no information on the sound speed in the low-enthalpy phase.
 We therefore assume that it quickly returns to that of a relativistic ideal gas with $c_{\text{s}-} = 1/\sqrt{3}$, implying deflagration solutions only.
 Under this assumption, $v_- = \xi_{\text{w}}$ and the right-hand side of \cref{fig: Sound and Wall speed plots} is indeed the wall velocity.